RizkiePratama/beacon/README.md

 # How to use
 Typically you'll want to map a hotkey to run

-    lighthouse | sh
+    beacon | sh

-Lighthouse is a simple dialog that pipes whatever input you type into the standard input of the executable specified by `cmd=[file]` in your `lighthouserc`.
+Lighthouse is a simple dialog that pipes whatever input you type into the standard input of the executable specified by `cmd=[file]` in your `beaconrc`.
 The standard output of that executable is then used to generate the results.
 A selected result (move with arrow keys to highlight and then hit enter to select) will then have its `action` printed to standard out (and in the case above, into the shell).